 Our co-curricular options don’t need to meet the set criteria we hold for courses.
 Instead, we encourage co-curricular options across a wide spectrum of experience – from exposure to active application.
 These opportunities include homestays, excursions to cultural or historic sites, community service projects, and student leadership opportunities.
 In each of these cases, faculty and staff (often together with students) construct goals for the experience as participants/contributors and learners, and then debrief the experience to develop their understanding of the context.
 We are continually refining our offerings to strengthen opportunities for encouraging, deepening, assessing, rewarding, and cataloging learning through these experiences.

 Students dive into a wide range of learning activities, such as volunteer work, lectures, student clubs, new hobbies, and excursions.
 They can choose their own direction or follow the options we coordinate with them.

 The CLC offers students a formal arena and a reward for critical reflection on out of class learning.
 Students participate in an activity or series of activities engaged in the host culture, document their learning through a final project, and receive a certificate upon successful completion of the program.
-A selected number of students also have their CLC submissions published in IMPACT, our study abroad journal.
+A selected number of students also have their CLC submissions published in Hear Their Voices, our collection of student stories.